Neobot/PC/Bin/NSReference.md

 ## [Introduction](id:intro)

 #### Neobot Script
-Neobot Script is an interpreted language which generates actions that can be send to the robot.
+Neobot Script is an interpreted language which generates actions that can be sent to the robot.

-#### Language Syntax
+#### Language syntax
 - Statements are separated by carriage returns or by a semi-colon
-- Commented lines starts by with '//'
+- Commented lines start with '//'

 #### Imports
 **Importing an external script file:** import "\<filename.ns>"<br>
 **Importing a grid:** import "\<filename>.ngrid"

 *Notes:*
-> - The file extension is used to make the distinction between a grid and a script file: "ngrid" for a grid and any other extension for a script.
+> - The filename extension is used to make the distinction between a grid and a script file: "ngrid" for a grid and any other extension for a script.
-- When a grid is imported, every defined node aliases are imported as point [aliases](#aliases) (with a null angle), and every defined areas are imported as rectangle [aliases](#aliases).
+- When a grid is imported, all defined node aliases are imported as point [aliases](#aliases) (with a null angle), and all defined areas are imported as rectangle [aliases](#aliases).

 <br>[Back to top](#top)